Pricing

 High-stakes launch, investor, or campaign asset $50,000–$80,000+ Creative development, larger crew, art direction, multi-day production, advanced post

-What drives the budget
+What drives the budget up or down

 One executive interview

-This is the simplest useful corporate video: one speaker, one location, a direct message.
-It works for founder updates, internal announcements, recruiting pages, and sales enablement.
-A professional version usually needs a producer, DP, audio, lighting, and an editor.
-Budget: $6,000-$15,000 depending on prep and edit complexity.
+The simplest useful corporate video: one speaker, one location, a direct message.
+This works for founder updates, internal announcements, recruiting pages, and sales enablement.
+A professional version needs a DP for camera and lighting, a dedicated audio operator, and a producer directing the interview.

 Customer testimonial or case study